DESCRIPTIVE STATISTICS

 The mode is the most common score.
 It stays at the highest point on the graph — where most of the scores are clustered.

-The median is the middle value when all the scores are put in order from lowest to highest.
+The median is the middle value when all the scores are arranged from lowest to highest.
 It is not strongly affected by extreme scores.

 The mean (the average) is different.
 Because it is calculated using every single score, it tends to be pulled towards the extreme values in the tail.